Security Debt in Practice: Nuanced Insights from Practitioners: Introduction

-Proactive SD prevention involves structured security analysis methods (e.g., threat modeling, risk assessment), supported by secure coding practices, code reviews, and early use of analysis and dependency management tools~\cite{konev2022survey,edmundson2022sans,maier2017towards,kudriavtseva2024you,grossman2007xss,edbert2023exploring}.
-Indicators such as code smells and unresolved bugs also serve as useful proxies in CI/CD and DevOps pipelines~\cite{siavvas2022technical}, and have been used to train machine learning models to predict security risks.
+Proactive SD prevention involves structured security analysis methods (e.g., threat modeling, risk assessment), supported by secure coding practices, code reviews, and early use of analysis and dependency management tools~\cite{konev2022survey,edmundson2022sans,maier2017towards,kudriavtseva2024you,grossman2007xss,edbert2023exploring}. \cb{Security-specific static analyzers (e.g., Bandit~\cite{bandit}, Semgrep~\cite{semgrep}, Checkmarx~\cite{checkmarkx}) that detect vulnerability patterns directly in source code, and security testing techniques such as penetration testing and dynamic analysis, further support SD detection before release. } Indicators such as code smells and unresolved bugs also serve as useful proxies in CI/CD and DevOps pipelines~\cite{siavvas2022technical}, and have been used to train machine learning models to predict security risks.
 Recent tools, including automation and conversational assistants, aim to support security throughout development~\cite{voggenreiter2024automated,tony2022conversational}.
 Despite these efforts, challenges continue to exist in generating meaningful metrics, aligning support from developers, and achieving early integration across SDLC stages~\cite{kudriavtseva2024you,zhao2024identifying}.